-On the other hand, top officials like those in SG 31 to SG 33, including members of the cabinet and of Congress and the President, are given annual increases of more than \$\mathbb{P}\$5,000 up to \$\mathbb{P}\$7,762.
+On the other hand, top officials like those in SG 31 to SG 33, including members of the cabinet and of Congress and the President, are paid \$\mathbb{P}293,191\$ up to \$\mathbb{P}438,844.

-Even after the last tranche of SSL V, the frontliners in education will still be no better off than the police and soldiers in uniform, whose salaries the Duterte administration increased by 50% to 100%.
-Teachers are given increases of a little over \$\mathbb{P}6,000\$ spread across four years, or about \$\mathbb{P}1,500\$ annually.
+Even after the last tranche of SSL V and the 2025 installment of SSL VI, the frontliners in education will still be no better off than the police and soldiers in uniform, whose salaries the Duterte administration increased by 50% to 100%.
+Public school teachers, for instance, are given increases of just 4.95% to 5.6% (increases from SSL V to SSL VI of Teacher III and Teacher I, respectively).
 They might not bear arms, but they are professionals with qualifications higher than police and soldiers.
-Teachers cannot enter and remain in the service without the training and fortitude required of the daily and myriad battles in public education-And it must never be alleged that their qualifications, training, and fortitude are less than those of the police and the military.
+Teachers cannot enter and remain in the service without the training and fortitude required of the daily and myriad battles in public education-and it must never be alleged that their qualifications, training, and fortitude are less than those of the police and the military.

-These measly increases are quickly eaten away by inflation and excise taxes - especially those brought by the TRAIN Law.
-For mid-level personnel like teachers, income taxes further reduce their take-home pay, as their salaries go past the ₱250,000-cap for exempt incomes.
+These measly increases are quickly eaten away by inflation and excise taxes-especially those brought by the TRAIN Law.
+For mid-level personnel like teachers, income taxes further reduce their take-home pay, as their salaries go past the \$\mathbb{P}\$250,000-cap for exempt incomes.
 The disparity between the salary and the family living wage continues to widen, as inflation steadily rises without corresponding timely increases in salaries.
 With the measly salaries that public school teachers are receiving, they could not afford their families' basic needs.

 At present, their dire financial woes only worsened, considering the COVID-19 pandemic and several slaps of increases in the prices of fuel and basic commodities.
-Indeed, how far can \$\mathbb{P}\$27,000 take a Teacher I and his or her family at a time when fuel prices rise almost weekly?
+Indeed, how far can \$\frac{1}{2}30,024\$ take a Teacher I and his or her family at a time when fuel prices rise almost weekly?
 It must be stressed that this level of pay of the main frontliners of education-professionals who went through long years of academic and practical training-amounts to less than the family living wage.
 No wonder most teachers would rather work abroad despite the risks and hazards to earn almost thrice or eight times the entry-level salary.